WPChill/strong-testimonials/readme.txt

 == Upgrade Notice ==

 Clear your caches!
-Improved form validation.
-Minor bug fixes.
-JavaScript file compression.
+Improved theme compatibility.
+Option to link title to testimonial post.